maepopi/audio-dataset-manager/README.md

 When you do this, what happens is that a folder **"Discarded Audios"** will be created in your "audios" folder, containing the audio you've just deleted.
 As for the entry deleted in the JSON, it will be written in a **"discarded_entries.json"** file.
 This way, if you made a mistake, you can put your audio back into the original folder, and rewrite the discarded entry into your JSON file.

+You can also delete multiple audios at the same time.
+Under the button **"Delete multiple audios from dataset"**, you have **"Start audio"** and **"End audio"**.
+- In **"Start audio"**, write the exact name of the audio file (including the extension) from which you want to *start* deleting the keys (the start audio will be included in the deleted entries).
+- In **"End audio"**, write the exact name of the audio file (including the extension) from which you want to *stop* deleting the keys (the stop audio will be included in the deleted entries.)

 ### Next steps

 TO DO :
-- currently only the JSON entry is deleted, not the audio in the "audios folder".
-Add the fact that deleting the entry moves the corresponding audio into a subfolder called "deleted".
-- At the loading step, duplicate the JSON and make a backup.
-Work on the copy.
-- Add a "multiple" delete where you can choose which pages you want to delete from your dataset.
-E.g in my case, Mark Noble is a fantastic voice actor who changes his voice almost each time he reads a character's part.
-Which results in, sometimes, a voice completely different as the one he does for Regis in The Witcher 3 games.
-This results in me having to delete sometimes 100 clips in a row.

 - Test and document the installation and use of the tool on Windows
+- Test, test, test, and retest again.